 - 1907 – the creation of the first actual synthetic, mass-produced plastic by Leo Baekeland

 Plastics have some positive effects.
 They revolutionized many sectors and industries, such as medicine.
 At the same time, the pollution associated with plastics manufacturing and disposal is mainly adverse.

 Plastics led to the development of life-saving devices, made space travel possible, lightened cars and jets, and saved lives with helmets, incubators, and other equipment.

 Timeline of Plastics Use

-- 1950 to 1970: only a small amount of plastic was produced and plastic waste was manageable
+- 1950 to 1970: only a tiny amount of plastic was produced, and plastic waste was manageable

 - The 1990s: in only two decades, plastic waste generation tripled because of increased plastic pollution

 - The 2000s: plastic waste rose more in a single decade than it had in the previous 40 years